DAF201/DAF201/About/readme.md

 ---
 # Overview
 ---
 > A current college student who is working on a BS degree of CS in UTD, who started with programming in May 2021 (My earlier college was mostly math classes).
 Experience with Network programming and Embedded devices.
 Personally prefer scripting languages but am okay with C++ (don't like C).
-Currently working for NTX Embedded part-time.
+Currently working for NTX Embedded part-time
 ---
 # Schooling
 > Houston community college: AS of CS(for transfer), 1300 Holman St, Houston, TX 77004 2019-2021